industrial-edge/vision-connector-sdk-and-plugin-examples/README.md

 The following steps elaborate on preparing a package using the Vision Connector SDK and OpenCV as an example.
 However, users can adapt the process to suit their specific camera SDK or desired remote endpoint requirements.

 1. **Prepare the Development Environment**
+    > **Note:** Skip this step if you're using the Docker container approach for building.

-    Ensure all prerequisites are installed and the development environment is set up as described in the [Development Environment Setup](docs/development_environment.md) section.
+    If building locally, ensure all prerequisites are installed and the development environment is set up as described in the [Development Environment Setup](docs/development_environment.md) section.

 2. **Understand the Vision Connector SDK**
     Familiarize yourself with the Vision Connector SDK by reviewing the [Vision Connector SDK Guide](docs/vca_sdk.md).